-They say that life begins at 40 and if you started work at the age of 18 that means that you're not even halfway through your working life!
+They say that life begins at 40 and if you started work at the age of 18 that means you're not even halfway through your working life!
 That might be a depressing fact, but it does reinforce what we said earlier: it's not too late!

 It's surprising how many people don't actually think about how much they'll need for a "comfortable" retirement.
-Whilst we all must acknowledge that we're going to be receiving less in terms of income, comfort is probably going to be linked to the lifestyle to which you've become accustomed.
+While we all must acknowledge that we're going to be receiving less in terms of income, comfort is probably going to be linked to the lifestyle to which you've become accustomed.

-Draw up a list of what you expenses might be, and consider where you might be living – has it always been the intention to downsize the family home after the kids have flown the nest?
+Draw up a list of what your expenses might be, and consider where you might be living – has it always been the intention to downsize the family home after the kids have flown the nest?
 As well as freeing up some extra money (we'll talk about this more later), a smaller home doesn't cost nearly as much to run.

 Once you have a rough figure based on today's prices and your income, you have an income goal to aim for.

-It might have always been your intention to retire when the state pension kicks in, but you don't have to retire at this point – and you don't have to take your state pension straightaway either.
+It might have always been your intention to retire when the state pension kicks in, but you don't have to retire at this point – and you don't have to take your state pension straight away, either.

 As previously mentioned, you can also defer when you start to receive the state pension.
-When you finally do take your state pension you can either receive this money as a lump sum, or as an additional amount on top of your regular state pension payment.
+When you finally do take your state pension you can either receive this deferred money as a lump sum, or as an additional amount on top of your regular state pension payment.

 Make it your business to find out what you've got, how much it's worth, how well it's performing and how much the charges are.
 Transfer any pensions that aren't pulling their weight.
+We recommend you seek independent financial advice before making any decisions.

 Look at your mortgage – will the term extend into retirement?
 Can this be reduced so you're mortgage-free earlier?
 Don't sit on the time bomb and expect it to defuse itself – take action.
 Now!